×

 Do you have any advice for preparing a draft proposal and outline budget?

 A proposal should follow the application guidelines and budget forms provided by the funding agency precisely.
 Templates for many standard federal agency forms are posted on the Sponsored Programs Administration web site or can be accessed through the Internet.
 If forms are not provided, the SPA has sample formats that may be used as models.
 Check with the program officer to ensure that the generic budget format is acceptable to the agency.
-Also, you can find Budget Templates and a Budget Checklist on our web site.
+Also, you can find Budget Checklist on our resources web page.

 What should I keep in mind when planning the budget?

-• You can find Budget Templates and a Budget Checklist on our web site.
+• You can find a Budget Checklist on our web site.

 • Give the best estimates possible — a padded budget will be detected, but an inadequate budget will reflect the applicant's inexperience.